 How to secure a website?

-The user needs to follow some of the ways mentioned below for securing websites to know how to secure the website that he/she owns.
+The user needs to follow some of the ways mentioned below to know how to secure their own website.

 SSL stands for Secure socket layers.
 While you gather any kind of sensitive information on your websites, such as user email id and password, you need to be secure.